kubeshop/testkube/docs/installing.md

 # Installation

-## kubectl-kubetest plugin
+## kubectl-kubtest plugin

-To install `kubectl kubetest` plugin please download [latest release of kubetest]( https://github.com/kubeshop/kubetest/releases) unpack binary and put it somewhere in your `$PATH`.
+To install `kubectl kubtest` plugin please download [latest release of kubtest]( https://github.com/kubeshop/kubtest/releases) unpack binary and put it somewhere in your `$PATH`.

 We have plans to build installers for most popular OS and system distros.